Equine vet's complete guide to worming your horse

 Worm counting foals and young horses

 Young horses or older horses with lowered immune systems may be required to be worm egg counted and wormed more frequently.
-Young foals, for example, have no immunity to threadworms which can be passed from the mare.
+Young foals, for example, have no immunity to threadworms passed on from the mare.
 Infection can then leave them weak and susceptible to diarrhoea and anaemia.

-'Natural immunity to threadworms usually develops by six months of age,' explains Juliette.
-'But until then, foals should be wormed against threadworms as early as four weeks old and worming the mare during pregnancy will help reduce numbers transferring to the udder.'
+‘Natural immunity to threadworms usually develops by six months of age,’ explains Juliette.
+‘But until then, foals should be wormed against threadworms as early as four weeks old.
+Worming the mare during pregnancy will also help reduce numbers transferring to the udder.’

 Which worms can horses get?